efraintorlo/angular_tutorials/README.md

-# angular2_tutorials
+# Angular Tutorials
-A series of tutorials I followed to learn the basics of Angular 2
+A series of tutorials I followed to learn the basics of Angular